casper-network/docs/source/docs/casper/design/casper-design.md

 ## Introduction

-Casper is a Proof-of-Stake blockchain platform that performs execution after consensus.
+Casper is a Proof-of-Stake blockchain platform, with an account-based model, that performs execution after consensus.
 A Casper network stores data on a structure known as [Global State](#global-state-head).
 Users interact with global state through session code sent in a [Deploy](#execution-semantics-deploys).
 Deploys contain [Wasm](https://webassembly.org/) to be executed by the network, thus allowing developers to use their preferred programming language rather than a proprietary language.

 A deploy executes in the context of the user's [Account](#accounts-head) but can call stored Wasm that will execute in its own context.
 User-related information other than an account is stored in global state as an [Unforgeable Reference](#uref-head) or `URef`.
 After a node accepts a deploy as valid, it places the deploy in a proposed [Block](#block-structure-head) and gossips it among nodes until the network reaches consensus.
-At this point, the Wasm included within the deploy will be executed.
+At this point, the network executes the Wasm included within the deploy.

 1. [Global State](#global-state-head)